 I am Newly Diagnosed

-The first thing to remember is that you are not alone.
+First, remember is that you are not alone.
 We have many programs and resources to help you cope with the shock of diagnosis and the challenges of treatment.

 You CAN live well with cancer.
 We invite you to become a member of the Hope & Cope Cancer Wellness Centre, where you can focus on wellness in mind, body and spirit.
 From nutrition to exercise to creative therapies, relaxation and meditation, our Wellness Centre has it all.
-To schedule your registration appointment and take that all important first step to wellness, call 514 340-3616.
+To schedule your registration appointment and take that important first step to wellness, call 514 340-3616.

 If you are a young adult (18-39) and on your own or have young children, our CancerFightClub community and En famille program were designed with your needs in mind.
 Your friends and family may not understand what you are going through, but we do.
 Click here to learn more about CancerFightClub.